REACT: Real-time Entanglement-Aware Coverage Path Planning for Tethered Underwater Vehicles: State of the art

 The risk of entanglement with obstacles presents a serious challenge for robots with conventional path planners.
 To systematically address this, a taxonomy of entanglement definitions was presented in \cite{definitions}, where existing interpretations from the literature were cataloged and new definitions were introduced, paving the way for developing new path planning strategies that account for entanglement.

-Initial efforts to develop entanglement-aware path planners were often focused on two-dimensional environments and employed offline computation strategies.
-For instance, in \cite{rov_mccammon} and \cite{mechsy2017novel}, methods were proposed for planning paths in 2D to cover a predefined set of waypoints while considering tether constraints.
-Notably, in \cite{mechsy2017novel}, the path planning problem for a \ac{ROV} was formulated as a mixed-integer programming problem.
-In that approach, a \ac{TSP} was first solved to find an optimal waypoint sequence, and then homotopic constraints were incorporated during path generation to minimize the likelihood of tether entanglement.
-While effective for predefined scenarios, these offline methods lack the adaptability required for dynamic environments.
-A more recent approach to the 2D coverage path planning problem for tethered robots was presented in \cite{peng2025spanning}, where spanning tree-based offline optimization was employed.
+Initial efforts in entanglement-aware path planning focused on 2D environments and relied on offline computation.
+Notably, \cite{rov_mccammon} introduced the non-entangling traveling salesman problem, formulating the \ac{ROV} path planning problem as a mixed-integer program that simultaneously determines the waypoint sequence and the path’s homotopy class, guaranteeing an entanglement-free trajectory.
+Similarly, \cite{mechsy2017novel} addressed 2D waypoint coverage under tether constraints.
+While effective for predefined scenarios, these offline approaches lack adaptability in dynamic environments.
+More recently, \cite{peng2025spanning} proposed a spanning tree-based offline optimization for 2D coverage.

 To address the need for real-time adaptability, subsequent research explored online path planning algorithms, still primarily in 2D.
 In \cite{kim}, a homotopy-augmented topological approach combined with graph search techniques was introduced, allowing for dynamic adjustments to the path based on environmental perception.
 Similarly, in \cite{withy}, a hybrid A* variant utilizing a modified tangent graph was developed.
 This method efficiently plans curvature-constrained paths for tethered robots subject to winding angle constraints, demonstrating guarantees and providing simulation results for online entanglement avoidance.
+Online cell-based decomposition strategies are also proposed to dynamically handle tether constraints and environmental changes in 2D \cite{teshnizi2014computing}.